$524,757Average Value$393Average Price per Sq Ft56Homes For Sale

 Demographics and Home Trends

 Welcome to The Mandeville, a unique vacation escape in the charming Marigny neighborhood of New Orleans.
-This property blends historic charm with modern amenities, offering a perfect base to explore the city's vibrant culture.
-The apartment features its own living space, kitchen, and bathroom, with entrances adjacent to neighboring units.
-Just a block and a half away, the famous streetcars
+This apartment blends historic charm with modern amenities, offering a perfect base to explore the city's vibrant culture.
+Just a block and a half away, the famous streetcars provide direct access to tourist hotspots like the French Quarter and Bourbon Street.
+Whether you're here for food,

 Great location, corner lot with a covered carport/patio.
 No carpet, close to the French Quarter, shopping, public transportation, health clubs, restaurants, and more!